confidential-containers/cloud-api-adaptor/install/README.md

     ```
     kubectl get pods -n confidential-containers-system
     ```
-  A successful install should show all PODs with "Running" status
+  A successful install should show all the PODs with "Running" status under the `confidential-containers-system` namespace.

     ```
     NAME                                                 READY   STATUS        RESTARTS   AGE